ryanbekhen/nanoproxy/README.md

 ## Data Flow Through Proxy

-NanoProxy acts as an intermediary between user requests and the destination server.
-When a user makes a request, NanoProxy forwards the request to the destination server.
-The destination server processes the request and responds back to NanoProxy, which then sends the response back to the user.
-This allows NanoProxy to intercept and manage network traffic effectively.
+NanoProxy acts as a proxy server that forwards network traffic between the user and the destination server.
+When a user makes a request, the request is sent to the proxy server.
+The proxy server then forwards the request to the destination server.
+The destination server processes the request and responds back to the proxy server, which then sends the response back to the user.
+This allows the proxy server to intercept and manage network traffic effectively.

 Here's how the data flows through the proxy: